porsche-design-system/porsche-design-system/packages/components/src/components/button-tile/button-tile.usage.md

 - Use [Link Tile](components/link-tile) instead if you want to **navigate** to another page.
 - Use Button-Tile with appropriate aspect ratios and short descriptions (80 characters or fewer).
 - Use basic Button Tile for better perception tests and compact Button Tile for improved spacing (especially on mobile).
-- Use gradient Button-Tile when image contrast is insufficient and select images with natural contrast.
+- Use gradient Button Tile when image contrast is insufficient and select images with natural contrast.
 - Use font size for visual hierarchy and customize image type and font size for responsiveness.
 - Use engaging verbs and product names in compact Button Tile.
 - Create assets upfront for image processing.